Penn (film): Production

 Penn was produced by A. V. Meiyappan, the founder of AVM Productions.
 It was simultaneously shot in Hindi as Ladki and in Telugu as Sangham.
 Vyjayanthimala appeared as the female lead in all three versions.
 Gemini Ganesan was cast after Meiyappan was impressed with his performance in Thai Ullam (1952).

 Soundtrack

-The music was composed by R. Sudharsanam.
-Lyrics by Papanasam Sivan, Udumalai Narayana Kavi, Ku.
-Sa.
-Krishnamurthy, K. P. Kamakshi and V. Seetharaman.
+The music was composed by R. Sudarsanam.
 The song Kalyaanam Kalyaanam.......
-Ullaasamaagave Ulagaththil Vaazhave sung by J. P. Chandrababu for S. Balachander becomes an instant hit and was still played in many television.
+Ullaasamaagave Ulagaththil Vaazhave sung by J. P. Chandrababu for S. Balachander became an instant hit and is broadcast by many television channels to date.
 It was remixed by Sundar C. Babu for Thoonga Nagaram (2011).

 Box office

 The film was a hit at box office.